 2. Polvo’s Mexican Restaurant

 A longtime Austin landmark, Polvo’s is the place to find solid Tex-Mex, and quite a bit of it – seriously, the menu is extensive and the portions are LARGE.
 Each plate seems to be served with multiple small sides (e.g. diced jalapeños, sliced avocado, and chopped cilantro), allowing visitors the ability to customize their choice in a build-it-yourself kind of way.
+Our favorite meal of the day here is breakfast, where you can enjoy some of the very best breakfast tacos in town on either of their homemade flour or corn tortillas (the chorizo with eggs, potatoes, and cheese is our fav).
 One of our lunchtime favorites is their Tortilla Soup – a hearty bowl of light broth, with chicken, zucchini, yellow cabbage, and white potatoes.
 Full cloves of garlic float throughout the bowl, and thick strips of crispy corn tortilla top the dish for an added crunch.
-The bowl is filling and can be consumed as a main, as it also comes with a side of Mexican rice (though we recommend the Chili Con Queso to start if looking for an extra bite).
-A heavier alternative would be the Carne Guisada Enchilada Plate.
-Chopped pork engulfed in a brown gravy filling two corn tortillas with fresh cotija cheese sprinkled atop, and Mexican rice plus smoky refried beans on the side.
+We also love the Carne Guisada Enchilada Plate, made with chopped pork engulfed in a brown gravy filling two corn tortillas with fresh cotija cheese sprinkled atop, and Mexican rice plus smoky refried beans on the side.
 Your meal will most definitely be messy, but it’s more than worth it for some of the very best Tex-Mex in Austin.

 1. Eldorado Cafe